 Each employee in the Company's London office, including Tarek Souki, an Executive Vice President of Tellurian and the President of Tellurian Trading UK Ltd, a wholly owned subsidiary of the Company, has an employment agreement with the Company or one of its subsidiaries.
 Tarek Souki is the son of Charif Souki.
 Mr. Souki's employment agreement (the "T. Souki Employment Agreement"), dated as of August 5, 2016, as amended on February 8, 2017, with Tellurian LNG UK Ltd, then a wholly owned subsidiary of Tellurian Investments ("Tellurian UK"), provides for an annual base salary and an annual target bonus of 100% of Mr. Souki's base salary, with a stretch target bonus of 150% of his base salary.
 The annual bonus is purely discretionary on the part of Tellurian UK and is based on the achievement of various performance milestones of Tellurian UK and Mr. Souki, among other things.
-The T. Souki Employment Agreement).
+The T. Souki Employment Agreement is terminable by either party upon six months' written notice and by Tellurian UK for "Cause" (as defined in the T. Souki Employment Agreement).
 The T. Souki Employment Agreement does not have a fixed term and is continuously subject to termination under the terms of the agreement.